The power of

 What is really going on?

 Apple has clearly found a way to quietly identify users and what they do by pushing personal "unencrypted" data gathered by the Apple applications through its billion dollar Apple servers on the pretence that this is merely designed to transfer your data to your iOS devices and vice versa.
 But for this to work, Apple needs to find ways to get people to use its applications.
-Because of this, and through our research and observation of Apple and its activities, we have discovered that SUNRISE Contacts was the product that actually gave Apple the impetus to create and sell its own version called Bento 1.0 - 4.0 (a set of ready-made databases built by Apple for consumers at a price designed to undermine SUNRISE Contacts 2015 exactly half the price to be precise some years ago).
-This Apple product may now have been dropped in 2014 to avoid any chance of being seen as anti-competitive in its practices (and now you get a free contacts database from us) after finding an alternative way to give the company another unfair advantage this time by dropping the instant web publishing (IWP) option in the cheaper standard FileMaker Pro app that would have provided ordinary consumers with an independent server on their own computer to deliver personal data in SUNRISE Contacts 2015 to the web and accessed via an Apple mobile devices in a more secure manner Apple still wanted to stop further and direct competition with its free OS X and iOS apps by third-party FileMaker developers.
+Because of this, and through our research and observation of Apple and its activities, we have discovered that SUNRISE Contacts was the product that gave Apple the impetus to create and sell its own version called Bento 1.0 - 4.0 (a set of ready-made databases built by Apple for consumers at a price designed to undermine SUNRISE Contacts 2015 exactly half the price to be precise some years ago).
+As we noticed the situation and let users know online, Bento has been dropped in 2014 to avoid any chance of being seen as anti-competitive in its practices (and now you get a free contacts database from us) after finding an alternative way to give the company another unfair advantage this time by dropping the instant web publishing (IWP) option in the cheaper standard FileMaker Pro app that would have provided ordinary consumers with an independent server on their own computer to deliver personal data in SUNRISE Contacts 2015 to the web and accessed via an Apple mobile devices in a more secure manner Apple still wanted to stop further and direct competition with its free OS X and iOS apps by third-party FileMaker developers.
 Indeed, there are still enough strategically placed bugs left behind in the FileMaker Pro Advanced app to discourage FileMaker developers from selling their alternative OS X solutions to consumers.
 And the biggest problem was how the Data Viewer features has been quietly modified to allow anyone to peek at any FileMaker database structure, fields used, and type of data stored in any field of any table irrespective of whether the databases are password protected by the developer.
 This was certainly not the case prior to FileMaker Pro 10.

 If this is not enough, just to make life more difficult for FileMaker developers, SUNRISE has noticed the way FileMaker Pro 13 Advanced.app will regularly crash during launch and while working for a period of time in a field or developing a layout.
 The problem is more likely to occur when additional applications are loaded followed by FileMaker Pro Advanced.
 It will also occur during the running of multiple scripts, as is commonly achieved using the OnTimerScript function to run a specific script as well as clicking various buttons or accessing menu commands at the same time.
 According to the OS X reports we have recorded, this is caused by a bug in the libdispatch.dylib and other areas of the FileMaker Pro 13 application, which doesn't exist in any previous FileMaker Pro version.
 Here are some of the messages OS X crash reports will reveal about these bugs: